 You may be asked to give your permission for the school to refer your child to a specialist professional e.g . a Speech and Language Therapist or Educational Psychologist.
 This will help the school and yourself understand your child’s particular needs better and be able to support them better in school.

 The specialist professional will work with your child to understand their needs and make recommendations as to the ways your child is given support.

 This type of support is available for children whose learning needs are severe, complex and lifelong.

-This is usually provided via a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP).
+This is usually provided via an Education, Health and Care Plan (EHCP).
 This means your child will have been identified by professionals as needing a particularly high level of individual or small group teaching.